Newsletter Sign Up

 • Related topics

-To use these trends for keyword research, explore related topics and consider how they might fit into your strategy.
+To use these trends for keyword research, explore related topics and consider how they might fit into your content strategy.
 You can also use the trend names as seed keywords in other tools.

 My Favorite Feature: Meta Trends